 Call Us Now on 023 80405335 to make your appointment or to book our Free Advisory Consultation.

-Whilst many athletes do use Sports Massage Therapy the technique itself has no age limits and Steafn has treated clients from 8 to 80.
+Whilst many athletes do use Sports Massage Therapy the technique itself has no age limits and clients aged from 8 to 80 have attended with great results.

 Below you will find answers to questions that we are often asked.
 If you require further information regarding a subject that you cannot find information on, please give the clinic a call on 023 80405335 and we can answer any questions that you have.